 A disability may cause poor impulse control, but it is not an automatic excuse for poor behavior or failure to obey rules.
-Keep in mind that certain types of youth behavior may be a non-verbal way to communicate needs or distress.
-All youth, whether disabled or not, grow into maturity, and their behaviors will change along the way.
+Keep in mind that certain types of youth behavior may be a way of communicating needs or distress in a non-verbal manner.
+One should also understand that all youth, whether disabled or not, grow into maturity, and their behaviors change along the way.
 Most difficult behaviors improve with maturity, but in some instances they become more extreme.

 Addressing Safety - In the rest of this section, we will talk about how to improve behavior, but at the outset we must acknowledge that maintaining the health and safety of our members takes a priority over managing people's feelings.
 If a Scout's actions are placing anyone in danger, including him or herself, immediate action is needed to address the danger, and any consequences will be dealt with later.
 Along these lines, we need to keep watch for possible bullying situations.
 By definition, bullying is unfair and one-sided behavior, characterized by continued hurting, intimidation, threatening, or leaving someone out on purpose.
 A more subtle form of bullying is taking advantage of another person's inexperience or naiveté to embarrass or humiliate him or her.
 Confront these behaviors if you see them.
 Be alert when Scouts are engaged in competitive games.
 Games can be used to camouflage bullying.
 Scouts with special needs are not always competitive in spirit, or capable of performing the game, and this may lead to a situation where the Scout becomes frustrated.
-You can head off trouble by having an alternative activity planned.
+Having a planned alternative activity may head off difficulties.

 Addressing Conflict - A youth with a disability may see the world differently from everyone around him or her.
-That is why some events may result in an unanticipated conflict and the source of the conflict may not always be obvious.
+For this reason, some unanticipated events may result in a conflict and the source of the conflict may not always be obvious.
 As with any conflict between youth, you will first want to separate the participants.
 Then begin asking questions to find out each youth's viewpoint.
 It is important to handle situations carefully and take the time you need to gain a good understanding.
 At that point you can choose a course of action.
-It could be that all that is needed is for both Scouts to come to understand each other's perspective on the situation.
+It may be that all that is needed is for each youth to come to understand the other's perspective on the situation.
 It may be that one or both need some space and time to regain control of their emotions.

-Corrective Action - Our overall goal with youth who are misbehaving is to improve the behavior, regardless of whether a disability is a factor.
+Corrective Action - Our overall goal in dealing with youth who are misbehaving is to improve the behavior.
+This is true with Scouts regardless of whether a disability is a factor.
 We never use corporal punishment.
 In fact, neither the carrot nor stick approach creates the self-awareness and self-control that youth with a disability may need to develop.
 Feedback and redirection should always be given in a respectful manner, allowing the Scout to save face.
 When Scouts are treated with respect, they are more likely to respect the authority of the Scout leader.